kbarbary/Dierckx.jl/README.md

 Create a spline from vectors `x` and `y` of degree `k` (1 = linear, 2 = quadratic, 3 = cubic, up to 5). `bc` specifies the behavior when evaluating the spline outside the support domain (minimum(x), maximum(x)).
-Allowed values are "nearest", "zero", "extrapolate", "error".
+The allowed values are `"nearest"`, `"zero"`, `"extrapolate"`, `"error"`.

-In the first form, the position and number of knots is chosen automatically.
+In the first form, the number and positions of knots are chosen automatically.
 The smoothness of the spline is then achieved by minimalizing the discontinuity jumps of the `k`th derivative of the spline at the knots.
-The amount of smoothness is determined by the condition that `sum((w[i]*(y[i]-spline(x[i])))**2)
-<= s`, with `s` a given non-negative constant, called the smoothing
-factor.
-By means of this parameter, the user can control the tradeoff between closeness of fit and smoothness of fit of the approximation. if `s` is too large, the spline will be too smooth and signal will be lost ; if `s` is too small the spline will pick up too much noise. in the extreme cases the program will return an interpolating spline if `s=0.0` and the weighted least-squares polynomial of degree `k` if `s` is very large.
+The amount of smoothness is determined by the condition that `sum((w[i]*(y[i]-spline(x[i])))**2) <= s`, with `s` a given non-negative constant, called the smoothing factor.
+The number of knots is increased until the condition is satisfied.By means of this parameter, the user can control the tradeoff between closeness of fit and smoothness of fit of the approximation.  if `s` is too large, the spline will be too smooth and signal will be lost ; if `s` is too small the spline will pick up too much noise. in the extreme cases the program will return an interpolating spline if `s=0.0` and the weighted least-squares polynomial of degree `k` if `s` is very large.

 In the second form, the knots are supplied by the user.
 There is no smoothing parameter in this form.
+The program simply minimizes the discontinuity jumps of the `k`th derivative of the spline at the given knots.

 ```julia
 evaluate(spl, x)
 ```
-Evalute the 1-d spline `spl` at points given in `x`, which can be a Vector or scalar.
-If a Vector, the input arrays must be monotonically increasing.
+Evalute the 1-d spline `spl` at points given in `x`, which can be a 1-d array or scalar.
+If a 1-d array, the values must be monotonically increasing.

 ### 2-d Splines